JonathanMEdwards/subtext10/doc/language.md

 }
 combined() =?
 'Some snake-people attacking other snake-people'
 ```
-The `replace-selection` replaces the selected part of the input with the argument text.
+The `replace-selection` replaces the selected part of the left-hand input with the right-hand text.
 Note that replacing the selection does not affect subsequent matches, which work on the after-part, so replacement can be done “on the fly”.
-The `combined()` function at the end converts the final selection back into a plain text by concatenating the before, selected, and after parts.
+The `combined()` call at the end converts the final selection back into a plain text by concatenating the before, selected, and after parts.

 ## Missing values
-Nulls are a perennial controversy in PL and DB design.
+_Nulls_ are a perennial controversy in PL and DB design.
 The idea is to add a special value Null to all types of values in order to represent a “missing” or “unknown” value.
 Unfortunately Null adds complexity and more ways for code to break, or more language features to avoid breaking.
 FP languages avoid Null values by using Option wrappers (like Subtext choices), but at the cost of continually wrapping and unwrapping values.
-NULL in SQL is an acknowledged disaster.
+NULL in SQL is a widely acknowledged disaster.
 We want to avoid this whole mess if possible.

 We propose a simple solution for missing values that visualizes naturally in the UI:

-1. There is a special number called `_number_` that corresponds to an empty numeric field in the UI.
-Numeric functions treat `_number_` as a special case, as Excel does with empty cells.
+1. There is a special number called `_number_` that corresponds to an empty numeric item in the UI.
+Numeric programs treat `_number_` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `_number_` is equal to itself.
 2. The empty text represents a missing text.
 3. There are predefined missing values for each media type that serve as placeholders.
-4. The missing value for a record is when all its data fields are missing.
+4. The missing value for a group is when all its data items are missing.
-5. The missing value for a list is when it is empty.
+5. The missing value for a sequence is when it is empty.
 6. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
-Also see maybe-blocks below.
+Also see `maybe` structures below.

-The `required` constraint (see _Constraints_) checks that a data field does not contain one of the above missing values.
+The `required` constraint (see _Constraints_) checks that a data item does not contain one of the above missing values.

 Sometimes we really do need to have a special missing value.
-The _maybe_ block converts a conditional expression into a choice, like a conventional Option type.
+The `maybe` structure converts a conditional formula into a choice, like a conventional Option type.
 For example `maybe{x?}` produces the choice:
 ```Txt
 choice {
   no?: nil